chetanbg1/cbg-aws/README.md

 Example of a container that includes apps, bins/libs, an operating system, and a server.
 Suppose that a company’s application developer has an environment on their computer that is different from the environment on the computers used by the IT operations staff.
 The developer wants to ensure that the application’s environment remains consistent regardless of deployment, so they use a containerized approach.
 This helps to reduce time spent debugging applications and diagnosing differences in computing environments.

-1
-2

-Step 2

 Tens of hosts with hundreds of containers
 Example of scaling up to tens of hosts with hundreds of containers.
 When running containerized applications, it’s important to consider scalability.
 Suppose that instead of a single host with multiple containers, you have to manage tens of hosts with hundreds of containers.
 Alternatively, you have to manage possibly hundreds of hosts with thousands of containers.
 At a large scale, imagine how much time it might take for you to monitor memory usage, security, logging, and so on.

-1
-2

 Summary
 Container orchestration services help you to deploy, manage, and scale your containerized applications.
 Next, you will learn about two services that provide container orchestration: Amazon Elastic Container Service and Amazon Elastic Kubernetes Service.

-START AGAIN
-1
-2

 Amazon Elastic Container Service (Amazon ECS)
 --
+  normal application deployment process -->  virtual machine VM -> OS -> application runtime, eg java runtime -> code, configure env variables -->deployable unit (app code)

+  docker does all of it in easy way
-Amazon Elastic Container Service (Amazon ECS)(opens in a new tab) is a highly scalable, high-performance container management system that enables you to run and scale containerized applications on AWS.
+Amazon Elastic Container Service (Amazon ECS) is a highly scalable, high-performance container management system that enables you to run and scale containerized applications on AWS.

 Amazon ECS supports Docker containers.
-Docker(opens in a new tab) is a software platform that enables you to build, test, and deploy applications quickly.
+Docker is a software platform that enables you to build, test, and deploy applications quickly.
 AWS supports the use of open-source Docker Community Edition and subscription-based Docker Enterprise Edition.
 With Amazon ECS, you can use API calls to launch and stop Docker-enabled applications.

 Amazon Elastic Kubernetes Service (Amazon EKS)
 --
 Amazon Elastic Kubernetes Service (Amazon EKS)(opens in a new tab) is a fully managed service that you can use to run Kubernetes on AWS.

 Kubernetes(opens in a new tab) is open-source software that enables you to deploy and manage containerized applications at scale.
 A large community of volunteers maintains Kubernetes, and AWS actively works together with the Kubernetes community.
-As new features and functionalities release for Kubernetes applications, you can easily apply these updates to your applications managed by Amazon EKS.
+As new features and functionalities release for Kubernetes applications, you can easily apply these updates to your applications managed by Amazon EKS. here we have to maintain the cluster - where we have the nodes conatining the microservices.

 AWS Fargate
 --
-AWS Fargate(opens in a new tab) is a serverless compute engine for containers.
+AWS Fargate is a serverless compute engine for containers.
 It works with both Amazon ECS and Amazon EKS.

 When using AWS Fargate, you do not need to provision or manage servers.
 AWS Fargate manages your server infrastructure for you.
 You can focus more on innovating and developing your applications, and you pay only for the resources that are required to run your containers.